MacPrash/prashanthguntal.github.io/_posts/2019-02-09-StudyonKMeansandKMedoids.md

 **Introduction:**

 This report is providing the details analysis of two of the clustering solutions, namely K-means and K-Medoids.
-Here we are using the 1984 US Congress voting dataset available in mlbench package for understanding on how these two clustering solutions work.
+Here we are using the 1984 US Congress voting dataset available in *mlbench* package in *R* for understanding on how these two clustering solutions work.
 US Congress voting dataset has 435 observations and 17 different variables.
 First variable in this dataset contains the class information which provides the details about to which class each of the observation belongs to or voted.
 So, there are totally 2 different classes/parties to which each observation/person has chosen one among two available parties or classes.
 There are total of 435 observations and there is some pattern which is followed by remaining 16 variables in choosing the class/party to which each observation has voted.
 Of the available 435 observations we had 392 observations with missing values/NA either in one or more variables.
 So, I’m starting my analysis report by performing data preprocessing and then perform clustering on the processed data using various methods available for both clustering and perform comparison study between clustering solutions using available performance measurements and use silhouette values and plots to investigate the cluster stability.

 **Description:**